zeon-studio-portal/barry-portfolio-nextjs/content/sections/watch-highlights.md

 ---
 enable: true
-title: 'AUTHENTIC.
-POWERFUL.
-REFRESHING.
-ENERGIZING.
-PURE DELIGHT. '
+title: 'BARRY IS AUTHENTIC, PLAYFUL, & ENERGIZING. '
 subtitle: |+
   Barry is a top-rated speaker and transformative change agent.